Resilience is about more than crisis response. It means learning from past events, forecasting outcomes and anticipating opportunities.

 Risk radar - 360-degree view

 Deepening and broadening the view

 Having established these gaps, you now need to fill them – or at least, have the conversation about what could be on the horizon.
 Depending on the type of organization you are, and the nature of collaboration that typically takes place, you will likely do this via one of these methods:

 When working with organisations to apply this framework in a workshop setting, I usually start by asking ‘what are the points of fragility in your value chain?’.
 Rather than trying to purely predict the future, it is helpful to understand the points of vulnerability and focus efforts on protecting these weak underbellies.

 Then, based on this, you can work backward from your imagination, rather than working forward from your experience.
 I’ve found that these two techniques can really help people to overcome some of the natural biases of human nature.

 Once you’ve used the radar to reveal your blind spots and you’ve done some work deepening and broadening the view, the third part of the process is to say: ‘okay, what do you do about it?’.

-How do you analyse all these new risks and prioritise your resources so that you’re not jumping at shadows, but you are putting sufficient effort into the emerging risks that might really matter?
+How do you analyze all these new risks and priorities your resources so that you’re not jumping at shadows, but you are putting sufficient effort into the emerging risks that might really matter?

 The typical approach to risk management is using a standard, five-by-five, likelihood by consequence table.
 However, the concept doesn’t necessarily translate here.